 A Level Assessment Weight Component 1 - Internally assessed - externally moderated 60 Marks Theatre Workshop Create a piece of theatre based on an extract of a text studied in class.
 Incorporate the methods of a recognised theatre practitioner or theatre company Work in groups of between 2 and 5.
 Can act or design Creative log to justify decisions made during the process.
-20% of qualification Component 2 - Text in Action Two performances - one devised (must incorporate the methods of a recognised theatre practitioner or theatre company) and one section of a text studied in class.
-Groups of between 2 and 4 people Can act or design One process and evaluation report on both of the performances (1300 - 1600 words) 120 Marks 40% of qualification Component 3 - Text in Performance Written exam - 2 1⁄2 hours Study three texts.
-Answer over three sections One Pre 1956 'Hedda Gabler' by Ibsen One Post 1956 - 'Saved' by Edward Bond 'Curious Incident of the Dog in the Night time' 120 Marks 40% of qualification
+20% of qualification Component 2 - Externally assessed - Visiting examiner.
+120 Marks Text in Action Two performances - one devised (must incorporate the methods of a recognised theatre practitioner or theatre company) and one section of a text studied in class.
+Groups of between 2 and 4 people Can act or design One process and evaluation report on both of the performances (1300 - 1600 words) 40% of qualification Component 3 - Written exam - 2 1⁄2 hours 120 Marks Text in Performance Study three texts.
+Answer over three sections One Pre 1956 'Hedda Gabler' by Ibsen One Post 1956 - 'Saved' by Edward Bond 'Curious Incident of the Dog in the Night time' 40% of qualification